The intent of our maths curriculum is to:

 - make links to real life problems, understanding the purpose behind the maths

 We promote an enjoyment of maths through engaging lessons, active learning and a wide range of games.
-Click here to see our Maths action plan.

 Our curriculum provides children with concrete and pictorial experiences before moving onto more abstract concepts.
 Teachers carefully plan fun and engaging lessons tailored to meet the needs of the pupils in their class based on daily assessments of children’s understanding and progress.
 They ensure they foster a love for maths and its purpose in the wider world.
 We want children to become confident calculators and ensure new concepts are covered in depth.
 Our Learning Aliens are also used regularly in maths, for example Sequencer Slurp when children are learning to sequencing numbers and create patterns.
+Teachers use the White Rose Maths scheme as a framework for planning and resources.

 We encourage children to develop a secure understanding of place value and number in order for them to spot patterns and relationships when faced with new problems and reasoning challenges.
 Mathematical reasoning skills are taught to ensure children know how to take logical and systematic approaches to solving maths problems.